dnstacy23/gve_devnet_webex_transcribed_recording_app/README.md

 ![/IMAGES/success.png](/IMAGES/success.png)

-If the download succeeds, then you will now find an mp4 file of the captioned recording in the same directory as the web app.
-To view the video, open it any video player.
+If the download succeeds, then you will now find a zip file with all the videos in your Downloads.
+Unzip the file to reveal all the video recordings.
+To view a video, open it any video player.
+If the success message appears but the zip file has not downloaded, make sure pop-ups are allowed for the url in your browser.

 ![/IMAGES/video.png](/IMAGES/video.png)